Cardboard Frozen Food Boxes

 Frozen Food Packaging Boxes At Shop Cardboard Boxes

-• Allows clear product categories
+• Allows clearer product categories

-• Supports flavour marking
+• Supports flavor marking areas

 • Provides space for storage notes